-You will absolutely want to make Edinburgh your base for the month of August, for this is when the world renowned Edinburgh Festival Fringe takes place.
+You will absolutely want to make Edinburgh your base for studying in Scotland during the month of August, for this is when the world renowned Edinburgh Festival Fringe takes place.
 Performers and artists from around the globe descend upon Edinburgh to participate, and the talent is amazing.
 Ask around for some of the standout performances of the festival, or simply wander around taking it all in.

 September is a beautiful time of year in Scotland.
 Take advantage of the pleasant, early fall weather, and journey to the coastal town of Anstruther.
 An hour or so north of Edinburgh, this tiny fishing village is quaint and picturesque.
 It is not a touristy place, so it's a great destination for those seeking a really Scottish flavor.
 Speaking of flavor, check out the Anstruther Fish Bar.
 This "chippy" is considered to serve the best fish n' chips in the whole of the UK!